Skip to Main Navigation

 Overview

-The World Bank is committed to helping developing countries achieve Universal Health Coverage (UHC) through stronger, more resilient health systems and providing quality, affordable health services to everyone – especially the most vulnerable.
-But progress towards achieving UHC remain far off track.
+The World Bank Group is committed to helping developing countries achieve Universal Health Coverage (UHC) through stronger, more resilient health systems and providing quality, affordable health services to everyone – especially the most vulnerable.
+But progress towards achieving UHC remains off track.
+By prioritizing health, countries build the foundation for the human capital that drives job creation, shared prosperity and improved societal well-being.

-Our $30 billion global health portfolio includes over 170 projects that are helping countries improve health outcomes by strengthening primary care and public health functions and utilizing digital solutions.
+Our $27 billion global health portfolio includes 160 projects that are helping countries improve health outcomes by strengthening primary care and public health functions and utilizing digital solutions.

-Ensuring that every woman and child has access to health care is also fundamental to ending poverty, building robust economies, and achieving UHC.
+Ensuring that every woman and child has access to health care is also fundamental to ending poverty by unlocking human potential and building robust economies.

 The Global Financing Facility for Women, Children and Adolescents (GFF), a multi-stakeholder partnership hosted at the World Bank has been supporting countries with the world’s highest maternal and child mortality burden and financial needs.
 Since the GFF was founded in 2015, partner countries have made significant progress to improve maternal and child health.